ChrisMalnick/xx3dsfml/README.md

 - The ability to split the screens into separate windows or join them into a single window.
 - The ability to evenly and incrementally scale the windows independently of each other.
 - The ability to rotate the windows independently of each other to either side and even upside down.
-- The ability to crop the windows independently of each other for DS games in both scaled and native resolution.
+- The ability to crop the windows independently of each other by game system in both their scaled and native resolutions where applicable.
 - The ability to blur the contents of the windows independently of each other.
 - The ability to both darken and lighten the screen and also quickly return to the standard default brightness.
 - Smooth, continuous volume controls with separate mute control.
 - A config file that saves all of these settings individually which allows all three windows to have completely different configurations.
 - 12 configurable user layouts that can be saved to and loaded from on the fly.

-_Note: DS games boot in scaled resolution mode by default.
-Holding START or SELECT while launching DS games will boot in native resolution mode._
+_Note: Games for other systems boot in scaled resolution mode by default.
+Holding START or SELECT while launching these games will boot in native resolution mode._

 #### Dependencies